Ponjimon/vrising-docker/README.md

 # V Rising Docker Image
 This is a Docker image for V Rising that uses Wine to run it.
-Props to [@fragsoc](https://github.com/fragsoc) for making this possible by using [fragsoc/steamcmd-wine-xvfb](https://github.com/FragSoc/steamcmd-wine-xvfb-docker).

 > There is no dedicated server for Linux yet, but there will be one [soon™](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/issues/1#issuecomment-1129496258).
 > As soon as there is one, this image will be updated accordingly.